Every construction software vendor claims AI. Most is marketing fluff. Here's what AI construction management actually looks like on real UK projects.

 Every software vendor has AI now.
 It's on every website, every pitch deck, every LinkedIn post.
 Half the time it's a chatbot that can't find its way out of a paper bag.

 Upload fifty drawings.
 The system reads the title blocks - drawing numbers, titles, revisions, discipline - and files them automatically.
 What used to take someone half a day happens in minutes.
+See how this works in the project management module.

 It's not magic.
 It's OCR that actually understands construction drawings.
 The technology handles about 80% of drawings without you touching them.
 The rest need a quick check.
 That's still a massive time saving over typing everything manually.